kubevela/kubevela/design/vela-core/route.md

     // Provider indicate which ingress controller implementation the route trait will use, by default it's nginx-ingress Provider string `json:"provider,omitempty"`

+	// IngressClass indicate which ingress class the route trait will use, by default it's nginx IngressClass string `json:"provider,omitempty"`
 }

 // Rule defines to route rule